Youth Violence Commission

-We are currently in the process of examining the root causes of youth violence in England, Scotland and Wales in our search for solutions.
-We have held a series of evidence sessions in Parliament and are now working with our academic partners to produce a written report with policy recommendations in summer 2018.
+We have spent the last four years examining the root causes of youth violence in England, Scotland and Wales in our search for solutions.
+We held a series of evidence sessions in Parliament and worked with our academic partners (from Warwick University and the Open University) to produce an interim written report with policy recommendations in summer 2018.

 Follow @YouthViolenceUK on Twitter.

 "It is only when we change the lives of the youngest in society that we will see real change take place."
 Vicky Foxcroft, speech to Parliament 03/03/16